sisinflab/warprec/warprec/utils/config/README.md

 ### 🔧 Available Keywords

-The `Dashboard Configuration` contains different nested sections dedicated to each and every dashboard that can be activated.
+The `Dashboard Configuration` contains different nested sections dedicated to each dashboard that can be activated.

 - **wandb**: The nested section dedicated to Weights & Biases dashboard.
 - **mlflow**: The nested section dedicated to MLFlow dashboard.